chastitywhiterose/Chastity-Code-Cookbook/code/std/stdhex/readme.md

 This program reads or writes bytes of a file.

-Read Usage Type 1: (hexdump entire file)
+Read Usage Type 1:
- ./main file
+ ./chastehex file (hexdump entire file)

-Read Usage Type 2: (read one byte from this address) ./main file address
+Read Usage Type 2:
+ ./chastehex file address (read one byte from this address)

+Write Usage:
-Write Usage: (write one or more bytes to this address) ./main file address byte
+ ./chastehex file address byte (write byte(s) to this address)

 ---